[email protected]

 • Take small steps toward change.
 It is best to have initiated dialogue long before a major change like moving to an institution is necessary.
 Small incremental steps allow the parent – and the child – to adjust.

-• Allow all relevant parties to be included.
+• All relevant parties should be included.
 Preliminary conversation may include just the child and parent affected, but all parties that will help provide the senior care should be involved in more in depth conversations.
 This includes not only other siblings that may help provide home care, but also the parent’s spouse or partner as well as any others that may help provide such care.

 3. After the first conversation